WIT-Hackathon/Troopers-HealthTracker/README.md

 ### How can technology help?

 As social distancing has become the norm, we will need virtual connect to sustain us.
-Connecting Patients and Doctors by providing a platform for chat rooms and frequent virtual health checks when unusual symptoms are observed is essential .
+Connecting Patients and Doctors by providing a platform for chat rooms and frequent virtual health checks when unusual symptoms are observed is essential.

 ### The idea